Probing third-generation New Physics with $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$: Conclusions

-In this paper, we have analyzed these processes in a specific class of SM extensions, employing an EFT based on the hypothesis of TeV-scale NP coupled mainly to quarks and leptons of the third generation.
+In this paper, we have analyzed these processes in a specific class of SM extensions with heavy new particles.
+More precisely, we have considered an EFT based on the hypothesis of TeV-scale NP coupled mainly to quarks and leptons of the third generation.
 On general grounds, this hypothesis is particularly interesting for addressing both the hierarchy problem and the flavor hierarchies~\cite{Allwicher:2023shc,Davighi:2023iks} .
 Moreover, it is a setup where sizable deviations from the SM can consistently occur in the rare di-neutrino modes, despite the tight NP bounds derived from $B_s\to \mu^+\mu^-$ and other flavor-changing processes.
 Indeed, as already stated in the introduction, $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$ are the only FCNC transitions involving third-generation leptons for which current measurements have reached the SM level.

 In the motivated NP framework we have considered, $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$ amplitudes are naturally linked.
 The link is non trivial and provides a key information to determine the flavor structure of the underlying dynamics.
 Despite affected by a significant uncertainty, present data hint to an enhancement of both decay rates compared to the corresponding SM expectations.
 As we have shown, this hint is compatible with being generated by a unique effective operator, with an alignment in flavor space following from the hypothesis of a minimally broken $U(2)_q$ flavor symmetry.
 This flavor structure is also fully compatible, and naturally linked, with other hints of deviations from the SM in $B\to D^{(*)}\tau\nu$ and $B \to K^{(*)} \mu\bar \mu$ decays and, at the same time, is compatible with bounds from electroweak physics and direct searches.
 Enhanced rates for the two di-neutrino modes were indeed predicted~\cite{Fuentes-Martin:2020hvc,Crosas:2022quq}, before the recent measurements~\cite{NA62talk,Belle-II:2023esi}, in complete UV models addressing these other observations.
 Needless to stress that future data on all these modes are needed to understand how solid this picture is.
 In the case of $B\to D^{(*)}\tau\nu$ and $B \to K^{(*)} \mu\bar \mu$, further theoretical scrutiny of the SM uncertainties is also needed.